-Template pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 an investment in an Product name: BNP PARIBAS FLEXI I ABS OPPORTUNITIES Legal entity identifyier: 21380016FHVCQTBWOB62 economic activity that contributes to an environmental or ENVIRONMENTAL AND/OR SOCIAL CHARACTERISTICS social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
-Does this financial product have a s sustainable investment objective?
-It will make a minimum of sustainable investments with an environmental objective: % in economic activities that It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments qualify as environmentally sustainable under the EU with an environmental objective in economic activities that qualify as The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy economic activities.
-That Regulation does not lay down a list of socially sustainable economic activities.
-Sustainable investments with an environmental It will make a minimum of sustainable investments with a social objective:% with a social objective It promotes E/S characteristics, but will not make any sustainable investments objective might be aligned with the
+Template pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852

+Product name: BNP PARIBAS FLEXI I ABS OPPORTUNITIES

+Legal entity identifyier: 21380016FHVCQTBW0B62

+Does this financial product have a sustainable investment objective? • • Yes ● No It will make a minimum of sustainable investments with an environmental objective: --% in economic activities that It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics, but will not make any sustainable investments that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.